RealNobody/resque-stages/README.md

 This gem will enqueue a job with extra paramters when it is enqueued as a part of a stage.
-To support this, the `Resque::Plugins::Stages::StagedJob.perform_job` method will return an object which will have the un-altered arguments for the job - whether or not the job is called with the extra parameters.
+To support this, the `perform_job` method is added to your class and it will return an object which will have the un-altered arguments for the job - whether or not the job is called with the extra parameters.